 PureTrails New Zealand has signed up to the New Zealand Tourism Sustainability Commitment.
 To deliver on this, we must achieve ambitious economic goals while sharing the overwhelming benefits with supportive host communities, contributing to restoring, protecting and enhancing our natural environment, and continuing to be a high quality destination of choice for domestic and international travellers.

 We monitor the power used at our office/depot facility each month via our power bill.
 Computers, printers, our coffee machine(!) and other appliances are only turned on when required.
 We recently changed our power supply to a company called ‘Ecotricity’.
 Ecotricity is New Zealand’s only 100% CarboNZero certified energy provider.
 They source their electricity from sustainable and certified renewable electricity generation including carboNZero Certified hydro and wind from the Monowai and shortly Roaring Meg hydro dams and Flat Hill Wind Farm.
-You can log onto your account and see how many kgs of carbon emissions you have avoided each month (in July 2018 PureTrails avoided 81kgs of carbon emissions).
+You can log onto your account and see how many kgs of carbon emissions you have avoided each month.
 By supporting Ecotricity we are supporting the development of new renewable generation projects.

 Running a bicycle fleet of 70 odd bikes that get replaced every second year means we tend to accumulate lots of spare parts.
 Every so often we do a stock take and box up everything we don’t need and donate it all to a local community group.
 In August 2017 we gathered up our latest collection featuring a plethora of bike frames, wheels, tyres, handlebars, saddles, brake leads, reflectors and more and delivered it to RAD Bikes, aka ‘Recycle a Dunger’.
 RAD is a central Christchurch based not-for-profit community bike shed run by volunteers.
 It is a workshop space where anyone can build or repair a bicycle for themselves and/or help restore bikes to give away.
 PureTrails were thrilled to been able to find a use for our random bike bits & pieces and we hope the parts can be recycled to bring someone else some joy on two wheels.